eyzmeng/eyzmeng/README.md

   people, or that i agree with everything the CCP does or has done, or that i am (or am not) pro-Taiwan, pro-America, or pro anything.
-That doesn't even suggest the slightest that i would treat you differently because you, if you are ethnic Chinese, are not from mainland China or call yourself Chinese (it is your choice and I do not care).
+That doesn't even suggest the slightest that i would treat you differently because you (assuming you are ethnic Chinese) do not call yourself Chinese (it is your choice and I do not care).
 But it is *my* choice to call *myself* Chinese, and if my ethnicity and/or nationality *alone* concerns you, it is in our best interest that you spell out your